 All these developments led to the Magnetophone in 1932, which was created by the German company AEG in collaboration with Pfleumer.
 This same AEG, in the same 1932, collaborated with a chemical company called IG Farben to develop tape.

 These developments went from predominantly happening in Europe to the U.S. Because after World War 2, the Allies won, and the technology landed in their hands.
 An American company, Ampex Magnetic Tape Recorder Company became the first to manufacture tape recorders, and 3M became the first to manufacture tapes.

 The introduction of magnetic tape brought with it concerns from the industry, because of its copying capabilities, which would cause regulatory issues.
 Regardless, sales kept increasing through the 1950s.

 8-Tracks also became popular, the label RCA started releasing music on them.
-8-Tracks’ players were first in cars, an eventually, they were made for homes.
+8-Tracks players were first in cars, and eventually, they were made for homes.

-By 1979, cassette tapes had captured 50% of 8-Tracks market.
+By 1979, cassette tapes had captured 50% of the 8-Tracks market.
 And then the Sony-Walkman came and sent Cassette sales through the roof.
-8-Tracks went out of the market in 1982 and for the next 15 years cassettes and LPs shared the market, with Cassettes in the lead.
+8-Tracks went out of the market in 1982 and for the next 15 years, cassettes and LPs shared the market, with Cassettes in the lead.